UAE shuts Louvre Abu Dhabi, cancels events and flights due to coronavirus

 The United Arab Emirates said on Saturday it was shutting major tourism and cultural venues, including the Louvre Abu Dhabi museum and the Ferrari World theme park, from March 15-31, as Gulf states stepped up measures against coronavirus.

-The UAE civil aviation authority also announced a suspension of all flights from and to Lebanon, Turkey, Syria, and Iraq, starting March 17 until further notice.
-Dubai, the UAE's regional business and transit hub, said it was canceling all events planned in March and asked hotels not to host wedding celebrations during this period.

-A number of shops have voluntarily closed in Dubai to contribute to the containment efforts.
+The UAE central bank also announced a 100 billion AED ($27 billion) economic plan to contain expected fallout and the civil aviation authority said it was indefinitely suspending all flights to and from Lebanon, Turkey, Syria, and Iraq, starting March 17.
+Dubai, the UAE's regional business and transit hub, said it was canceling all events planned in March and asked hotels to stop hosting wedding celebrations for the duration.
+Some shops have voluntarily closed to boost containment efforts in the emirate, which has reported 85 cases.

 Gulf Arab states have stepped up measures to contain the coronavirus outbreak, with Saudi Arabia and Kuwait taking the most drastic decisions by canceling all international flights.
+Saudi Arabia, with 86 reported infections, said it will suspend all international flights for two weeks from Sunday, while Kuwait did not specify a period for the lockdown which began on Saturday.

+Saudi Arabia has also suspended the Umrah pilgrimage and locked down its eastern Qatif region where many infections are located.
+Saudi health ministry spokesman Mohammed Abdelali on Saturday urged the population of 30 million to avoid gathering in public places, minimize movements and stay at home as much as possible.

-No death has been reported in the GCC, unlike in Iran where the death toll rose by nearly 100 on Saturday to 611, out of a total of 12,729 infections.
-Oman, which has the lowest number of infections in the region at 20, said on Saturday all schools and educational institutions would close for a month, a precaution taken by other GCC states.
+No deaths have been reported in the GCC, unlike in Iran where the toll rose by nearly 100 on Saturday to 611, out of a total of 12,729 infections.
+Oman, which has the lowest number of infections in the region at 20, said on Saturday all schools and educational institutions would close for a month, a precaution also taken by other GCC states.

-Saudi Arabia has canceled all sports events until further notice and decided to close all sports centers, state media said.
-The UAE will suspend all visa issuance, except to foreign diplomats, starting on March 17, the official news agency WAM reported, citing immigration authorities.
+Saudi Arabia and Oman canceled all sports events and activities until further notice, their state media said.
+The UAE will stop issuing all visas, except for foreign diplomats, starting on March 17, the official news agency WAM reported, citing immigration authorities.

 Qatar will stop issuing visas upon arrival to a number of European nationalities from Sunday, the government communication office said.
-Qatar confirmed 17 new infections on Saturday, bringing the total diagnosed with the disease to 337, the highest in the GCC, followed by Bahrain with 211 and Kuwait with 104.
+Qatar confirmed 17 new infections on Saturday, bringing the total number of cases to 337, the highest in the GCC, followed by Bahrain with 211 and Kuwait with 104.

-Gulf health authorities have intensified pleas to the population to avoid gatherings and are carrying out campaigns to sanitize public places.
+Gulf health authorities have intensified pleas to avoid gatherings and are carrying out campaigns to sanitize public places.
 Police in Kuwait used drones fitted with loudspeakers to urge people on the streets to avoid gathering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)